5 Chinese elements: origins, role and uses

 What Chinese element am I?

 Your main Chinese Zodiac element is the element of your birth year associated with your Chinese zodiac animal.
 For example, a child born during the Year of the Earth Dog 2018 (between February 16, 2018 and February 4, 2019) is an Earth Dog.
-Calculate your Chinese element of birth by consulting our annual calendar of 12 Chinese zodiac signs or take the test with our free Chinese sign and element calculator, which displays your Chinese zodiac animal and birth element, from your date of birth.
+Calculate your Chinese element of birth by consulting our annual calendar of 12 Chinese zodiac signs or take the test with our free Chinese sign and element calculator, which displays your Chinese zodiac animal and birth element, from your date of birth (on the right column in the web version or at the bottom of the page in mobile version, our calculator of the Chinese zodiac sign displays the Chinese animal and element according to your date of birth).

 The other components of your energetic chart are extracted from the other time frames of your date of birth, all of which are associated with a specific animal and element: season of birth, month of birth, day of birth, hour of birth.
 As such, your yearly element might be the main element which influences your personality, but it is also part of a broader pool of elements, whose weakness or excess in one or several elements shall also influence your personality.